-7. Ensure that all local people are in a position to benefit from the growth which takes place in the borough
+7. Work with partners to ensure that all local people are in a position to benefit from the growth which takes place in the borough

 Despite some improvement, Chesterfield continues to be adversely affected by the legacy of restructuring with high levels of working age benefit claimants, youth unemployment and some local areas that are amongst the most deprived 10% on a national basis.
 Alongside economic inactivity, the borough has a particular issue with health related deprivation.
 These two issues are often linked such that measures to improve employability will need to address health related issues and vice versa.